MarkkBarrett/HandbookCA/HandbookVSCode/Content/Maintainable-Code.md

 **1. Ensure code is readable**

 All the code should be easy to understand for everyone involved in the project, and even developers who didn't contribute.
-It is best practise to have common atribute names, formatting, and indentation across all de-velopers to maintain code uniformity.
+It is best practise to have common atribute names, formatting, and indentation across all developers to maintain code uniformity.

 **2. Break it down 🕺**